capitual/react-native-capface/README.md

 ### `CapfaceSdk.DefaultScanMessage`

 This interface represents the all scan messages during to FaceTecSDK flow.
-It interface is used by processors's [photoScan](#photoscandata-capfacesdkdata) and [photoMatch](#photomatchdata-capfacesdkdata) processors.
+It interface is used by [photoMatch](#photomatchdata-capfacesdkdata) processors.

 | `CapfaceSdk.DefaultScanMessage`                     | type     | iOS | Android | Required | Default                              |
 | --------------------------------------------------- | -------- | --- | ------- | -------- | ------------------------------------ |